Rebecca Jarrett: Biography

 Jarrett was the youngest of seven children.
 Her father deserted the family and she was raised by her alcoholic mother, who prostituted her in London at the age of 12 (then the age of consent).
 Child prostitution was common at the time.
 Virgins especially commanded a higher price, at least partly due to the lower risk of catching an STI at a time when antibiotics were not yet available.

 As an adult she supported herself through prostitution and later became a brothel-keeper, procuring girls and women to work for her.
 She tried to leave the world of prostitution several times, but was later lured back into the lifestyle while living in London.
 At age 36, by now an alcoholic and gravely ill, Jarrett was taken in by Florence Booth of the London Salvation Army.
 Jarrett prayed to "be a good woman and truly break away from the drink".

+Jarrett died on 20 February 1928 at 259 Mare Street, Hackney, and was buried with Salvation Army honours at Abney Park Cemetery.
+Stoke Newington on 23 February 1928.